zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 It will be split into 3 MFEs and 1 shell app.

 By the way, Our demo app is an iOS app, that is built via SwiftUI and Swift package.
 If you like you can also use UIKit or Podfile.
 It's worth pointing out that this architecture is suitable for Android as well.
-We choose iOS here because we are familiar with them.
+We choose iOS here because we are familiar with it.

 #### Build-time integration